Blazemeter/helm-crane/README.md

 ```
 **Note:**
 >- Non-root deployment requires an additional feature to be enabled at account level, please contact support for enabling this feature.*
+>- This will automatically configure the `securityContext.Capabilities` to `drop all` for crane and child resources.*

 ### [4.8] Configure deployment to support Service Virtualisation (Mock Services)